Beluga-T/Hand_Written_Letter_Recongnition/README.md

 ```
 ### Meta model

-To train the ANN model, use the following command in your terminal:
+To train the Meta model, use the following command in your terminal:

 ```bash
 python ./META_model_src/meta_model.py